Windows Vulnerability Lets Users Escalate to SYSTEM Access

 • Monitor for updates from Microsoft regarding patches.

-• Avoid downloading untrusted software that could exploit this vulnerability.
+• Avoid downloading untrusted software that could exploit these vulnerabilities.

 • Consider using additional security measures, like antivirus software, to enhance protection.